MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter16.md

 - [`TwoWay`](xref:Xamarin.Forms.BindingMode.TwoWay) so that changes in the source and target affect each other
 - [`Default`](xref:Xamarin.Forms.BindingMode.Default) to use the [`DefaultBindingMode`](xref:Xamarin.Forms.BindableProperty.DefaultBindingMode) specified when the target `BindableProperty` was created.
 If none was specified, the default is `OneWay` for normal bindable properties, and `OneWayToSource` for read-only bindable properties.

+> [!NOTE]
+> The `BindingMode` enumeration now also includes `OnTime` for applying a binding only when the binding context changes and not when the source property changes.

 Properties that are likely to be the targets of data bindings in MVVM scenarios generally have a `DefaultBindingMode` of `TwoWay`.
 These are:

 - `Value` property of `Slider` and `Stepper`